Tarryn Allarakhia

-Tarryn Allarakhia (born 17 October 1997) is a professional footballer who plays as a midfielder or a winger for side Rochdale.
+Tarryn Allarakhia (born 17 October 1997) is a professional footballer who plays as a midfielder or a winger for club Boreham Wood.
 Born in England, he plays for the Tanzania national team.

 Career

 Early career

 Born in Redbridge, London, Allarakhia is a former player in Leyton Orient's Academy.
 He trained with Bournemouth during the summer of 2015 and also had a one week trial at Norwich City.
 He was signed to Aveley's first-team from their youth system in 2015 where he played as a winger.
 He made eight league appearances for Aveley between October and December and scored one goal, and also made one appearance in the Essex Senior Cup.

 Maldon & Tiptree

 In January 2016, Allarakhia became Steve Ball's first signing as manager of Maldon & Tiptree.
 He scored one goal in 18 appearances during the second-half of the 2015–16 season, and scored a further four goals in 37 appearances during his first full season with the Jammers.
 During his first few months at the club, through Maldon & Tiptree's link-up with Colchester United, Allarakhia made appearances for the Colchester under-21 team.